 Draw a picture of which way you hopped the greatest number of times.
-Why do you think that way helped you hop more times?
+Why do you think that way sped you up?

 There are 30 students on the playground.
-Some students leave the playground to return to the classroom, but there are 7 students who remain on the playground.
+Some students go back to the classroom, but there are 7 students still on the playground.

-How many students returned to the classroom?
+How many students went back to the classroom?